skycoin/User-Manuals/Sending and Receiving Coins Using your Skywallet.md

 # Sending and Receiving Coins Using your Skywallet

-Sending and receiving of Coins are two of the most basic features of your Skywallet.

-To send or receive Coins using your Skywallet, you have to initialize and personalize your Skywallet, details on how to initialize and personalize your Skywallet is explained in the following sections :
+To send or receive Coins using your Skywallet, you have to initialize and personalize your Skywallet first.
+Details on how to initialize and personalize your Skywallet can be found in the following chapters:

 **[Initialization of your Skywallet](https://github.com/skycoin/hardware-wallet/wiki/Initialize-the-wallet-setting-up)**

 **[Personalization of your Skywallet](https://github.com/skycoin/hardware-wallet/wiki/Getting-to-know-the-wallet)**

-Once you have completed your initialization and personalization of your Skywallet using your Desktop Wallet you can see your Skywallet in the list of Wallets configured using your Desktop Wallet.
+Once you have completed the initialization and personalization of your Skywallet, you can see your Skywallet in the list of Wallets configured using your Desktop Wallet.

 <screenshot of the Desktop Wallet showing the list of configured Wallets>